A précis about our future with COVID-19……

 I doubt we have to worry about the “second wave” in South Australia.
 We will get the occasional accidental case brought in.
 Our Premier is listening to, and acting on the advice of our Chief Medical Officer.

 Other states have not been as lucky, and have run social/community based experiments that have not worked.
-However, their experience is still more “spot fires” than the sudden acceleration of numbers we saw in March that could be called a “second wave”.
+However, with the exception of Victoria, their experience is still more “spot fires” than the sudden acceleration of numbers we saw in March that could be called a “second wave”.

 It was to be expected that the AFL experiment would come undone.
-There will continue to be the risk of little outbreaks in Victoria and NSW that are not an issue for SA.
+There will continue to be the risk of outbreaks in Victoria and NSW that are less of an issue for SA.
+We could still improve on screening people coming to SA and make our contact tracing more watertight.

 We have bought the requisite few months to set up our spare hospitals such as Glenelg and Wakefield St with the appropriate staff and equipment.
 We now have good contact tracing.
 Pathology SA has done a stellar job with making testing easily available and with a quick turnaround time.